The Lakes 2500's Lakes

 The publication of 'The Mountains of England and Wales' by John and Anne Nuttall in 1990 provided what has become a widely accepted definitive reference to peaks over 2000'.
 According to their lists there are 72 peaks over 2500' in the Lake District.
 These are illustrated and scheduled on the map below under the fell areas corresponding with the Wainwright guides.
 As they define a separate hill by a drop of 50' or more it creates multiple tops notably on peaks such as Blencathra, Crinkle Crags and Shelter Crags which may have been excluded from previous outings.

 In more recent times there have been other variations.
 In 1996 Joss Naylor completed a 60 peaks at 60 years in 36-50 across most of the Lakes 2500's.
 That was a 105 mile run of over 40,000' of ascent from Walna Scar, Duddon to Side Farm in Glenridding.
 In 2008 Paul Murray (Horwich RMI Harriers and The Rucksack Club) completed a 65 peaks at 65 years in 46-17.
 He traversed the 65 highest Nuttall summits in the Lakes in a run of around 93 miles with 36,000' of climbing.
 In 2007 John Fleetwood completed the first Nuttall round of the Lakes 2500's in 53-55.
 His route of 111 miles with over 45000' was based on Elterwater.
-See below for details of articles describing these attempts.
+The last known completion was by Tim Ripper in March 2019 in 51-39.
+See below for links to articles describing these attempts.

 Click on the grey buttons below to show a map and schedule of the summits for each